 Only junior varsity teams that win a junior varsity conference tournament featuring four or more junior varsity teams will win a spot at a JV state tournament.
-JV teams that are in conferences with three or less JV teams may only earn an at large bid (i.e. spot) to their state tournament, based on their regular season final team average.
+JV teams that are in conferences with three or less JV teams may only earn an at large bid/spot into their JV state tournament, based on their regular season final team average.